olcf/olcf-user-docs/software/analytics/pytorch_frontier.rst

 In general, installing either the "stable" or "nightly" wheels of PyTorch>=2.1.0 listed on `Pytorch's Website <https://pytorch.org/get-started/locally/>`__ works on Frontier; however, more recent PyTorch versions typically have better ROCm integration and support.
 When navigating the install instructions on PyTorch's website, make sure to indicate "Linux", "Pip", and "ROCm" for accurate install instructions.
-Let's follow those instructions to install a stable wheel of torch 2.8.0 with ROCm 6.4.1 (the current recommended version on Frontier).
+Let's follow those instructions to install a stable wheel of torch 2.10.0 with ROCm 7.1.1.
+This combination is the current recommendation on Frontier because it is capable of supporting PyTorch, PyTorch Geometric, and Flash Attention within the same virtual environment and ROCm version; however, for PyTorch-only users, versions of Pytorch that are compatible with ROCm 7.0.2 and 7.2.0 are also recommended.

 First, load your modules:

 .. code-block:: bash

+   module load PrgEnv-gnu/8.7.0
-   module load PrgEnv-gnu/8.6.0
+   module load cpe/26.03
    module load miniforge3/23.11.0-0
-   module load rocm/6.4.1
+   module load rocm/7.1.1
    module load craype-accel-amd-gfx90a

+   # Because using a non-default CPE
+   export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH

 Next, create and activate a conda environment that we will install ``torch`` into: